- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

 The body of the Wildkat is a single cutaway, which provides users with a great amount of access to top frets, especially for users who happen to have smaller hands.
 If you take a quick glance at the F holes on this guitar, you are going to find the block underneath of the bridge, but the rest of the guitar is hollow.

-The top of the body is laminate covered with a flame maple veneer.
-The veneer on top of the laminate provides the top of this guitar with an extremely authentic feel.
+The top of the body is laminate covered with a flamed maple veneer.
+The maple veneer on top of the laminate provides the top of this guitar with an extremely authentic feel.

 The neck of this guitar is maple with a piece that has a modified Les Paul profile and a rosewood fretboard.
 If you’ve ever played with the Epiphone ES 335, the Wildkat definitely feels much smaller than the ES 335.
 Matter of fact, the Epiphone Wildkat is much more comparable in size to the Gibson Les Paul.